 Florida Lawyer Aiding People Hurt in Car Crashes in the Pursuit of Damages

 Car accidents can happen in good or bad weather, on busy or empty roads, and at any time of day.
 While there are many causes of car accidents, typically, the primary reason they occur is negligence, and people who carelessly cause others to suffer harm may be held legally responsible for any damages incurred.
 If you sustained losses due to a car crash, you might be able to recover damages, and you should confer with a Pensacola personal injury lawyer as soon as possible.
 The knowledgeable Florida car accident lawyers of Cardoso Law, PLLC, take pride in helping people hurt by the carelessness of others in the pursuit of justice, and if you hire us, we will tirelessly pursue any compensation you may be owed.
 Our office is located in Pensacola, and we regularly represent people in cases arising out of car accidents in cities throughout Florida.

 Typical Causes of Car Accidents

 Essentially, there are four primary causes of car accidents: poor weather, dangerous roads, defective vehicles, and unsafe driving.
 Inclement weather, such as fog, rain, or strong winds, can make it difficult for drivers to see or maintain control of their vehicles, which can lead to a crash.
 If a road is designed in a manner that results in reduced visibility at an intersection, merge point, turn, or curve, or lacks adequate traffic control devices, motorists may be unable to accurately determine whether it is safe to proceed, which often results in collisions.

-In some instances, a car or one of its components will suffer from a defect that occurred during the design or manufacturing process that ultimately leads to an accident.
+In some instances, a car or one of its components will suffer from a defect that occurred during the design or manufacturing process that ultimately led to an accident.
 For example, defective brakes may fail to operate, making a crash unavoidable.
 The majority of collisions, though, involve some degree of reckless driving, such as speeding, texting while driving, failing to obey traffic devices, and turning without adequate clearance.